Willie McGee

-Willie Dean McGee (born November 2, 1958) is an American professional baseball coach and former outfielder.
-He played in Major League Baseball (MLB) for four teams, over 18 seasons, most prominently with the St. Louis Cardinals.
+Willie Dean McGee (born November 2, 1958) is an American professional baseball adviser and former outfielder who is a special assistant to the president of baseball operations for the St. Louis Cardinals of Major League Baseball (MLB).
+He played 18 seasons in MLB for the Cardinals, Oakland Athletics, San Francisco Giants, and Boston Red Sox from 1982 to 1999.
 He won two batting titles and was named Major League Baseball's National League MVP.
-McGee primarily played center and right field, winning three Gold Glove Awards for defensive excellence.
-McGee spent the majority of his 18-year career playing for the Cardinals, helping them win the 1982 World Series with his outstanding performance in Game 3.
+McGee primarily played center field and right field, winning three Gold Glove Awards for defensive excellence.
+He spent the majority of his career playing for the Cardinals, helping them win the 1982 World Series with his outstanding performance in Game 3.
 A four-time All-Star, McGee accumulated 2,254 hits during his career.

 Early life

 Willie Dean McGee, one of seven children, grew up in a devoutly religious household.
 His father Hurdice was both a machinist at the Oakland Naval Yards and a deacon in the Pentecostal church.
 Hurdice did not want his son to play any organized sports on Sundays, so McGee slipped out of the house on Sunday afternoons to pursue his passion for sports.
 Much later, McGee learned that his father knew that he was sneaking out to play baseball but decided to let him go anyway.